 May Help Manage Post-Traumatic Stress Disorder (PTSD)

 Cannabis can help manage post-traumatic stress disorder (PTSD).
-Some studies have successfully used cannabis immediately after the event, while others have had success in managing the long-term symptoms (14).
-It’s said that about 10% of people, myself included, will experience PTSD at some point in their lives (15).
+Some studies have successfully used cannabis immediately after the event, while others have successfully managed the long-term symptoms (14).
+It’s said that about 10% of people, myself included, will experience PTSD at some point (15).

 May Help Manage Depression

 Did you know cannabis can help manage symptoms associated with depression?
 For instance, cannabis has shown benefits for anxiety, cognitive impairment, and discomfort before public speaking while having an antidepressant effect.
 It’s said that cannabis can positively affect the serotonin receptors in the brain, and low serotonin levels (the happy hormone) are likely connected with depression (16).

 Cannabis can help manage stress, which results from cannabis' ability to positively affect the serotonin receptors in the brain and low levels of serotonin (the happy hormone), which plays an essential role in mental health (17).
 According to one study, a single dose of CBD positively influences measures of stress in dogs during separation and car travel (18).

 May Help Manage Headaches & Migraines

 Cannabis can help manage headaches and migraines because cannabis can ease pain due to its effects on receptors in the brain, which all fall back on the body’s endocannabinoid system.
 Research has linked cannabis with reducing and relieving migraine and headache symptoms such as pain, nausea, and inflammation, as well as treatment for the migraine itself (19).

 May Reduce Cravings During Addiction Recovery